← BACK

 • Fail closed on alarm.

 Second Iteration.
-Simplified: PLC orchestrates, Carousel owns motion & sensors, Door enforces interlocks, Pallets form a list.
+Simplified: PLC orchestrates, Carousel owns motion & sensors, Door enforces interlocks.

 • Collapsed classes, tightened responsibilities.